Search

 Very detailed Map of Mars

-Geologic features including ≈250 craters and 16 human exploration mission landing sites (includng future misions) are annotated.
-Complementary infographics encircle the map including general physical characteristics compared to Earth, martian moons details, elevation tinting scheme, internal structure, geologic terminology explanation, location in the Solar System, and size comparison with Earth and Moon.
+Infographics around the map provide information on Mars’ physical characteristics compared to Earth, details about its moons, elevation tinting scheme, internal structure, geologic terminology, its location in the Solar System, and size comparisons with Earth and the Moon.

-In the coming years of the new space age, as we become a multiplanetary species, the "Red Pearl" will be more present than ever in our lives and we should become familiar with it.
-This detailed map of fine design at a study or at living room would make a good start!
+In the coming years of the new space age, as we become a multiplanetary species, the “Red Pearl” will be more present than ever in our lives and we should become familiar with it.
+This detailed map of fine design in a study or living room would be a good starting point!

 Get your Map of Mars at the links below: